MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBMSOSDEncryptionPolicy.md

 Use this parameter to configure the policy.

-- `Enabled`: If you enable this policy, the user has to put the OS drive under BitLocker protection, and it encrypts the drive.​
+- `Enabled`: If you enable this policy, the user has to put the OS drive under BitLocker protection, and it encrypts the drive.

 - `Disabled`: If you disable this policy, the user can't put the OS drive under BitLocker protection.
-If you apply this policy after the OS drive is encrypted, BitLocker decrypts the drive.​
+If you apply this policy after the OS drive is encrypted, BitLocker decrypts the drive.

-- `NotConfigured`: If you don't configure this policy, then BitLocker isn't required on the OS drive.​
+- `NotConfigured`: If you don't configure this policy, then BitLocker isn't required on the OS drive.

 ```yaml
 Type: State